rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - 17-32 GiB
 - 33-64 GiB
 - More than 64 GiB

+### Overall, how satisfied are you with Rust compilation performance?

+Type: rating scale (optional)

 ### Is there anything else related to Rust compiler performance that you would like to tell us?